riandyrn/OSN2006Runtuh/README.md

 # OSN2006Runtuh
-Solution of this problem: http://tokilearning.org/problem/321, written in Java
+My solution for this problem: http://tokilearning.org/problem/321, written in Java